SAFEGUARDING YOUR PAYMENTS

 LOCAL SIM CARD

 It is against Indian law to bring rupees either in or out of India so they are not available outside the country.
-When you arrive at your destination airport there are official bank outlets such as the State Bank of India where you can change a nominal amount if you wish to have some cash immediately.
-Once you have checked in at your hotel in Fort Kochi, we will direct you to convenient and suitable ATM’s.
+When you arrive at your destination airport there are official bank outlets such as the State Bank of India where you can change cash in your home currency to Rupees.
+It’s advisable to change money here as anywhere as the rates are not that different to other facilities in Kochi.
+Once you have checked in at your hotel in Fort Kochi, we will direct you to convenient and suitable ATM’s if you wish to withdraw extra cash.

 Lots of restaurants and larger shops will accept credit cards – Visa and Mastercard.
 However smaller vendors and markets will only accept cash.
-If you wish to bring currency from your home country and exchange it here, that is possible, but we have always found the easiest way to get cash is via an ATM.
+If you wish to bring currency from your home country and exchange it here, that is possible, but we have always found the easiest way to get cash is via an ATM apart from on arrival at the airport where the exchange rate is surprisingly fair.

 BACKING UP CRITICAL DOCUMENTS